Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 Ǹolaniirrarat [ŋo̞̼.lä<sup>β</sup>.niːɹ.ɹä<sup>β</sup>.ɹä<sup>β</sup>t] is Koiné Gilis for "Odd Cyclic Weapons."
 The traditional game of rock paper scissors only has 3 weapons.
 Have you ever wondered how a variant with more than 3 weapons work, but are too lazy to compute the strength and weaknesses?
-Well wonder no long, since this code generalizes the game to any variant that has a fair strengths and weaknesses chart (SWC) up to rotation.
+Well wonder no longer, since this code generalizes the game to any variant that has a fair strengths and weaknesses chart (SWC) up to rotation.

 Okay, what does a "fair SW chart" mean?
 A rock-paper-scissors variant must have: